colbygarland/front-end-interview-questions/react.md

 - How would you store state in a component?
 - How would you share state between components?
 - Explain in your own words how React updates the UI.
+- How would you use a component in another component?
+- How do you change a prop's value? (trick question)